-NOTE: Turmeric season is over; Turmeric root will once again be available in January.
+NOTE: Turmeric season is here.
 Hand picked and cleaned with love, our fresh turmeric root is processed in small batches ready to ship fresh from our farm to your door!

 12 pound Priority Box, $15 per pound, $180 total, free shipping for fresh, organic, Hawaiian turmeric root, known on the island as Olena.

 Looking for distributors around the Mainland so we can decrease shipping costs.
 Have your friends stop by your house and pick up their supply.
 Trade your distribution for free turmeric.